 Operational profit was 11.3% however, compared to a historical level of 14-15%, and was colored by two key factors.
 The first is external, where cost pressures related to logistics and mobility challenges were at a greater magnitude than before.
 Ensuring timely delivery and installation also lead to higher costs in manufacturing, aftermarket and transportation, impacting gross profit.
 Secondly, we strategically moved forward in the middle of the pandemic and stepped-up sales and service coverage around the globe ahead of the foreseen growth curve.
-This resulted in higher sales and marketing costs as a percentage of revenues in

-2021, but the fruits of our efforts can be seen in the significant rise in orders, a healthy order book and a promising pipeline.
+This resulted in higher sales and marketing costs as a percentage of revenues in 2021, but the fruits of our efforts can be seen in the significant rise in orders, a healthy order book and a promising pipeline.
 However, measured as percentage of revenues, cost levels are above historical and targeted levels.
-To partly offset higher supply chain costs, we raised prices of 4-6% on average for new orders and will continue to actively monitor and adapt our pricing structure in line with rising costs.
+To partly offset higher supply chain costs, we raised prices of 4-6% on average for new orders in the third quarter, in addition to the annual increase at the beginning of the year, and will continue to actively monitor and adapt our pricing structure in line with rising costs.
 We have moved to more dynamic pricing to minimize the time lag in cost to income, which led to further upward price adjustments in the beginning of January and March of 2022.
 We have also used our strong balance sheet to mitigate supply chain challenges with strategic inventory buildup and safety stock.
 Our engineering power has also proved very valuable as we innovate around the semiconductor supply shortages.